 For standard business cards, you can use a 14 pt. or a 16 pt. cardstock.
 The 14 pt. is the most used paper stock for business cards.
 It is 0.014” thick, which makes it more rigid than ordinary bond paper.
 This paper stock gives a great balance of price and durability, which makes it the most economical option for you.
 If you’re planning on handing out hundreds of business cards, this will give you the most bang for your buck.

 If you’re going for the more premium feel (which you should if you want to stand out), you can choose the thicker 16 pt. cardstock.
 You may think that the additional thickness is not much, but with business cards, your recipients will definitely feel the difference.
 The thicker cards have more weight and a premium look.
 Plus, it makes your cards more durable, increasing their lifespan.

 Paper coatings on your business cards have two added benefits.
 First, it protects your card from moisture, scuffing, or even fingerprints.
 Second, you can achieve great visual effects to make business cards that stand out.

-Gloss aqueous coating will apply a shiny finish on your business cards while matte aqueous coating will give a dull, satin-like finish to it.
-Aqueous coating is water-based, which makes it environmentally-friendly.
+At PrintPlace, we offer three types of business card coatings — gloss, matte, and high-gloss UV.
+Gloss coating will apply a shiny finish on your business cards while matte coating will give a dull, satin-like finish to it.

 Die-cuts (Try a New Shape for Your Card)